iron-software/IronPdfJava.Examples/examples/form-data/README.md

 ***Based on <https://ironpdf.com/examples/form-data/>***

-This code snippet illustrates how developers can leverage IronPDF to generate and modify PDF documents featuring fillable forms.
+The following guide provides a walkthrough for developers on how to utilize IronPDF to generate and manipulate PDF documents equipped with fillable forms.

-To fabricate PDF forms, first construct the form using HTML and then transition it into a PDF format using IronPDF’s static rendering functions.
-Utilize the method `PdfDocument.renderHtmlAsPdf` to transform an HTML string containing a form into a PDF, as illustrated earlier, or use `PdfDocument.renderHtmlFileAsPdf` for converting an HTML file from a local directory.
-Both approaches yield editable PDF forms that can be used with any standard PDF viewer.
+To construct PDF forms, you firstly need to shape the form using HTML code.
+Once completed, you can transform this into a PDF document with the use of IronPDF's rendering functions.
+The methods `PdfDocument.renderHtmlAsPdf` and `PdfDocument.renderHtmlFileAsPdf` are available to transform HTML content from either a string or a local file into a PDF document, respectively.
+These methods output fillable PDF forms that can be handled by any PDF reader of choice.

-IronPDF automatically allows form fields within the HTML to be editable.
-This feature can be enabled or disabled by passing a `ChromePdfRenderOptions` object when rendering the PDF.
-Adjust the `createPdfFormsFromHtml` setting to true or false using the `setCreatePdfFormsFromHtml` function based on your needs.
+IronPDF automatically permits the forms within the HTML to be editable.
+Developers have control over this attribute and can turn it on or off by providing a `ChromePdfRenderOptions` object to the rendering method.
+Adjust the `createPdfFormsFromHtml` attribute via the `setCreatePdfFormsFromHtml` method to either true or false to toggle the editability of the forms.

-To manipulate the values of a PDF form's fields, access the `FormManager` from the `PdfDocument`, as demonstrated here:
+To modify or retrieve data from fields within a PDF form, developers should make use of the `FormManager` class, accessible from `PDfDocument`.
+The `FormManager` can be called as shown here:

 ```java
 FormManager pdfForm = document.getForm();
 ```

-In the provided example, on lines 26 and 29, values are assigned to form fields simply by invoking `setFieldValue` on `FormManager`.
-This method requires the name of the text field (matching the name attribute in the original HTML `<input>` element) and the value to be set.
+To assign values to form fields, utilize the `FormManager`'s `setFieldValue` method by providing the field's name (from the HTML `<input>` element’s name attribute) and the desired value.
+This is illustrated on lines 26 and 29 of the provided code example.

-Retrieving a field’s value involves specifically fetching that form field from the `FormManager`'s `FormField` list.
-The subsequent code snippet shows how to achieve this:
+To extract values from a form field, you must directly reference the specific form field.
+This can be accomplished by accessing a `FormManager`'s indexed `FormField` list, as demonstrated below:

 ```java
 FormManager pdfForm = document.getForm();